zfogg/hacktorial5/index.md

 * * *

-# and a panic button, for when you screw up
+# and a panic button  for when you screw up

 * * *